Nature & Wildlife Tours & Trips in Alaska

 Duration 6 days Destinations Fairbanks, Denali National Park, Talkeetna, Anchorage Age Range Ages 8+ Operator Omega Tours From

-Duration 10 days Destinations Anchorage, Cooper Landing, Homer, Seldovia, Seward, Kenai Fjords National Park, Girdwood, Alyeska, Talkeetna, Denali National Park Age Range Ages 15+ Operator Intrepid Travel From $6,860
+Duration 10 days Destinations Anchorage, Homer, Katmai National Park, Lake Clark National Park, Seward, Kenai Fjords National Park, Denali National Park, Talkeetna Age Range Ages 8+ Operator Southwest Adventure Tours From

 Grizzlies roam freely in Katmai National Park, while whales breach in Kenai Fjords and caribou traverse Denali's tundra.
 The Alaska Wildlife Conservation Center provides close encounters with native species, and Turnagain Arm offers excellent beluga whale watching.